Laplje Selo

-Laplje Selo (Лапље Село, Llapllaselle) is a village in the Graçanicë municipality of Kosovo.
+Laplje Selo (Лапље Село, Llapllaselle) is a village in the Gračanica municipality of Kosovo.
 Llapllasella was part of the Pristina municipality before the Gračanica municipality was created.

 It is a Serb enclave situated south of Čaglavica, and has a supermajority of ethnic Serbs.
 During the Kosovo War, Serbs were displaced, after more than a decade, sixteen families returned to their village, on February 6, 2010.
 That number has since increased to just over 20 families.

 Various problems, some of them related to anti-Serb sentiment, persist for returnees.
 There is no running water, and harassment takes place, such as cemetery desecration.